khaledjafar/DrumKit-Website/README.md

 # DrumKit-Website
-Drum Kit buttons can respond to mouse and keyboard clicks that play audio and animated effect when clicked
+Drum Kit buttons can respond to mouse and keyboard clicks that play audio and animated effects when clicked

 JS , HTML , CSS